Israeli strikes kill 25 in Lebanon, including in a town with a dark history of civilian deaths

 Palestinians say 350 bodies recovered from Israeli operation in Gaza

 Israel is still at war in Gaza more than a year after Hamas’ attack, in which some 1,200 people were killed, mostly civilians, and another 250 were abducted.
-Around 100 captives are still being held in Gaza, about a third of whom are believed to be dead.
+Around 100 captives are still being held, about a third of whom are believed to be dead.

-Israel has been carrying out a major operation for more than a week in Jabaliya, an urban refugee camp in northern Gaza dating back to the 1948 war surrounding Israel’s creation.
+Israel has been carrying out a major operation for more than a week in Jabaliya, an urban refugee camp in the territory’s north dating back to the 1948 war surrounding Israel’s creation.
 Israeli forces have repeatedly returned to Jabaliya and other areas after saying that Hamas militants had regrouped.

-Hospitals have received around 350 bodies since the offensive began on Oc.
+Hospitals have received around 350 bodies since the offensive began on Oct.
 6, according to Dr. Mounir al-Boursh, the director-general of Gaza’s Health Ministry.

-He told The Associated Press that more than half the dead were women and children, and that many bodies remain in the streets and under the rubble, with rescue teams unable to reach them because of Israeli strikes.
+He told the AP that more than half the dead were women and children, and that many bodies remain in the streets and under the rubble, with rescue teams unable to reach them because of Israeli strikes.
 “Entire families have disappeared,” he said.

 Israel’s offensive has killed over 42,000 people, according to the Health Ministry, which does not say how many were fighters but says more than half were women and children.
 The offensive has left large areas in ruins and displaced around 90% of Gaza’s population of 2.3 million people, forcing hundreds of thousands into crowded tent camps or schools-turned-shelters.